nealbrophy/LinuxCommandGenerator_v1.1/README.md

     __FIX__: Added final action after Download File listener executes to overwrite the dataOuput variable with an empty string.
 - Copy Code functionality didn't work for the code from notSure selection.
 Having this ability for other code but not the code to determine which OS user is running seemed counterproductive and not great UX.
     - __FIX__: Refactored commandGenerator script to accept notSure as valid choice for the purposes of running the copyToClipBoard and downloadFile functions.
 Achieved by moving the if statement (to validate distro/app selection) from within the copyToClipboard & downloadFile functions to within the click-listener "Add to List" button listener (that way statement is evaluated prior to calling addToList function and doesn't interfere with copyToClipboard/downloadFile).

 ---
-### Anything else you want to tell me?
-#### To be implemented
-- Send via Email functionality
-- Add more apps/themes/icons/misc
-- Add more commands to OS objects

-#### Maybe?
-- Recommended distros

----
 ### Credits/Acknowledgements